AWS Tools

 Arguments

 profileName- String.
 Optional.
 The credentials profile to load (default value isdefaultand loads section identified by[default]in~/.aws/credentials)--profile profileName- String.
 Optional.
 The credentials profile to load (default value isdefaultand loads section identified by[default]in~/.aws/credentials)--comments- Flag.
 Optional.
-Write comments to the credentials file (in addition to updating the record).--help- Optional.
-Flag.
+Write comments to the credentials file (in addition to updating the record).--help- Flag.
+Optional.
 Display this help.

 Examples